New to Yoga? We’ve Got You Covered with the Best Beginner Guide in Grand Rapids

 While we do welcome walk-ins, we highly recommend reserving your spot through our online Class Schedule page to ensure you secure a place, especially during peak evening and weekend times.
 Our rooms are kept at a comfortable capacity, and reserving guarantees your spot!

 The most crucial tip is to stay low to the ground and rest in Savasana (lying down) or Seated Pose if you feel lightheaded, dizzy, or overwhelmed.
-Never leave the room unless absolutely necessary; simply rest.
-The therapeutic benefits continue even when you are lying still.
-Focus on slow, deep breathing.

 Explore Our New Student Intro Offer ($39 for 2 Weeks) →

-Prioritizing Your Well-Being and Hot Yoga Safety
+Prioritizing Your Well-Being and Yoga Safety

 At Pure Hot Yoga GR, your comfort and well-being are always our priority.
-Our commitment to hot yoga safety is paramount, especially for new students:
+Our commitment to yoga safety is paramount, especially for new students:

 1. Expert Supervision: Every instructor is highly trained to monitor the room, read the energy of the students, and offer quiet, non-disruptive assistance if a student appears to be struggling.